-- 1.1.1 The Planning and Compulsory Purchase Act 2004 sets out the system of requirements and procedures for local development planning in England.
+- 1.1.1 The Planning and Compulsory Purchase Act 20042 sets out the system of requirements and procedures for local development planning in England.
 These requirements are applicable to all Minerals and Waste Planning Authorities and form the basis for the preparation of Kent County Council's suite of minerals and waste plans and supporting documents, as described within this Development Scheme. - 1.1.2 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) build on the 2004 statutory framework (as amended) for the preparation and adoption of Development Plan Documents and Supplementary Planning Documents; the Regulations refer to Development Plan Documents as "Local Plans" since this term is believed to be more easily understood.

-&lt;sup>2 As amended by sections 110 -113 of the Localism Act 2011
+2 As amended by sections 110 -113 of the Localism Act 2011 and the Levelling Up and Regeneration Act 2023

-1.1.3 The Government is currently proposing reforms to planning legislation and these reforms will need to be addressed by Kent County Council as and when they are passed by parliament.
-These reforms may require an update to the scheme for preparing planning policy in Kent though it is currently not anticipated that this will affect the development of the Plans set out in this MWLDS.
+1.1.3 In 2023 parliament passed the Levelling Up and Regeneration Act 2023 that includes reforms to the planning system.
+Many of these reforms, including to the plan making system, will be implemented by secondary legislation which is currently awaited.
+These reforms will need to be addressed by Kent County Council and may require an update to the scheme for preparing planning policy in Kent though it is currently not anticipated that this will affect the development of the Plans set out in this MWLDS.